-Jordan Davis is anchoring one of the best defenses college football has ever seen.
+Jordan Davis anchored one of the best defenses college football has ever seen last season

-The Georgia defensive tackle has registered 30 total tackles which include two sacks and four tackles for loss.
+The Georgia defensive tackle has registered 32 total tackles which included two sacks and five tackles for loss.
 While those stats may not jump off the page, Davis’ impact is immeasurable.
 He forces offensive coordinators to plan around him and creates havoc for the offensive line.
-The 6-foot-6, 340-pound senior has some ball skills, too.
+The 6-foot-6, 340-pound football player has some ball skills, too.

 Davis won the Outland Trophy, given to the nation’s best interior lineman, and the Bendarik Award, given to the best defensive player in college football.
-Accolades are great and all, but his spectacular season has a chance to be properly capped with a national championship win over Alabama.
+Individual accolades are great and all, but his spectacular season was properly capped with a national championship win over Alabama.

 Davis’ goal on the field may be to terrorize quarterbacks, but off it, his number one priority is his mom and younger brothers.

 Jordan Davis finds his mother in the stands before each game.
 The two embrace, give thanks and reflect on how they got to where they are.

 “Always think about where you came from, think about where you are presently,” Allen said.
 “Just make sure you never look back.
 Sometimes, you’ve got to keep the past in hindsight to just keep propelling you to keep making moves further from your past.
 That’s pretty much what I pray.”Advertisement

 Davis grew up without a father in the picture.
 His mother worked multiple jobs in addition to her teaching gig to provide for her son, and when she had two more boys, Donovan and Yashua, Jordan assumed the man of the house role.
 Shay described Jordan growing up as “quiet, easy-going, sweet” with “typical boy” characteristics.
 The quiet, easy-going and sweet teenager started picking up his brothers from daycare and babysitting on the weekends.
 He would even volunteer to relieve his mother when he saw she needed a break.